Bankruptcy Do's and Don’ts

 * Allow anyone to give you property of significant value prior to your case being filed.
 This is not the time to let your boyfriend buy you a car.

-* Give away any of your belongings (unless it's to a recognized charity and you keep the receipt).
+* Give away any of your belongings (unless it's to a recognized charity and you keep the receipts).

 * Pay ahead or pay off balances early on "secured" loans (loans for which there is collateral).